TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

 ## Testing on real hardware

-So let's have fun with some real hardware that supports Ultranet:
+So let's have fun with some real hardware that supports Ultranet.
+I managed to borrow these devices:
 - The [Midas DL-16](https://www.midasconsoles.com/product.html?modelCode=0606-ACJ) which is a `16 Input, 8 Output Stage Box with 16 Midas Microphone Preamplifiers, ULTRANET and ADAT Interfaces`.<br>I can use it in standalone mode as an overkill A/D converter to convert the 16 analog inputs to Ultranet.
-- The [Turbosound TFX122M-AN](https://www.turbosound.com/product.html?modelCode=0315-ABC) which is a `Coaxial 1100W 2-Way 12" Stage Monitor with Klark Teknik DSP Technology and ULTRANET`.<br>It has the downside of being a loudspeaker so bit-shift mistakes at 2am are quite annoying.
+- The [Turbosound TFX122M-AN](https://www.turbosound.com/product.html?modelCode=0315-ABC) which is a `Coaxial 1100W 2-Way 12" Stage Monitor with Klark Teknik DSP Technology and ULTRANET`.<br>Unfortunatly it's the only piece of hardware with an Ultranet input I had access to.
+It has the downside of being a loudspeaker so bit-shift mistakes at 2am are quite annoying.
 But at the same time the configuration app proved unexpectedly useful for debugging.

 ### Transmitter

-I started by verifying the transmitter 📤.
-I was feeling pretty confident since everything had worked on my devboard so far 😎.
+I started by verifying the transmitter.
+I was feeling pretty confident since everything had worked on my devboard so far.
 So, I plugged the RJ-45 cable into the speaker, expecting things to work.
 But then, disaster struck 🌪️.
 I couldn't even select the Ultranet input from the speaker's built-in controls.

 F---, that means that either my implementation is not working at all or that I messed-up something 😕.
 I decided to troubleshoot by downloading the Turbosound Edit app and connecting to the speaker.
-Unexpectedly 😯, I was able to force the input to be an Ultranet input but was then immediately prompted by this error message:
+Unexpectedly, I was able to force the input to be an Ultranet input but was then immediately prompted by this error message:

 ![Turbosound Edit - Forced Ultranet error message](images/TURBOSOUND_Edit_2025-04-06_20-46-33_e1f5a3e2-dbb3-4682-a630-ee6c3f0b8c04.png "Turbosound Edit - Forced Ultranet error message")

-To my surprise 🤩, even though the error appeared, the speaker did seem to switch to the Ultranet input.
-I started hearing something that could only be described as audio thrown into a blender, chopped up, and distorted 🍹 (Fun fact this first test was at 3am 🌃, I wasn't the favorite person in the morning!).
+To my surprise 🤯, even though the error appeared, the speaker did seem to switch to the Ultranet input.
+I started hearing something that could only be described as audio thrown into a blender, chopped up, and distorted (Fun fact this first test was at 3am, I wasn't the favorite person in the morning!).

 This told me that my implementation wasn’t completely broken.
 It was close, but just not quite there yet.